artsyolya/portfolio/README.md

-# photography
+This is my professional portfolio website (in progress).
+I'm continously working on improving it.
+The photography link in the top menu bar leads to my photography portfolio website.

-This is my photography portfolio.
-The website is titled Olga Sago Photography.
+Current URL for easier access: https://artsyolya.github.io/portfolio/